slunak/pushover-php/README.md

   - Notification sound
   - Message time

+*Note: Project is in constant development, update to newer versions with caution.*

 ## Getting Started

 These instructions will get you a copy of the project up and running.